Encharted Cook

 Two heart shaped scones on a beige plate.

-If you love scones, check out my other scone recipe, Peanut Butter Scones, which has rich peanut butter flavor and is very simple to make!
+If you love scones, check out my other scone recipe, Peanut Butter Scones, which has a rich peanut butter flavor and is very simple to make!

 Other Quick Bread Recipes You Will Love